mewhubHawk/SpanishQUiz-2/index.md

 righto, how do i fit the quizz speech in here.

-probably best to
+probably best to put the 'problem' part as a link-out
 * give the debugging exercise for the if/else if ladder
 * number of lines of code, complexity & the human error rate
 * do not repeat yourself

-requirements:
+just make the 'solution' to satisfy the schools' requirements:
+* use repl.it (or idle for slow internet)
+* clean programming: dry, separation of concerns
-* dictionary & logic
+* data structure & algorithm
 * external files & reading in the data
 * classes

-using repl.it

 ## Task 1 - Why Python?